htcooper/htcooper.github.io/docs/mj.md

             - allow the user to temporarily mute prompts while keeping passive status indicators
         - Coach Agent asks too few questions and silently proceeds with bad assumptions
             - escalate urgency when confidence drops below a hard threshold
-            - surface a persistent “Needs confirmation” indicator when unresolved uncertainty exists
+            - surface a persistent "Needs confirmation" indicator when unresolved uncertainty exists
     - Data handling + privacy (post MVP)
         - Capturing camera/mic data could create privacy concerns at a live table
-            - default to **local-only processing** on the device
+            - default to local-only processing on the device
             - avoid uploading audio/video by default; if logs are enabled, store them locally and make them opt-in
             - be explicit on this page about what is recorded (if anything) and how to disable it